ibexa/documentation-developer/docs/personalization/legacy_recommendation_api.md

 or shop system, to retrieve the necessary information for the rendering process.

 To allow the customer to retrieve different types of recommendations based on different methods (for example, Collaborative Filtering, Content Based, Stereotype, etc.) the Recommendation System uses scenario IDs relating to a predefined set of configurations inside the system.
-These configurations are a combination of methods and filters that should be applied including possible fallbacks if the requested methods do not deliver a result.
+These configurations are a combination of methods and filters that should be applied including possible fallbacks if the requested methods don't deliver a result.

 A recommendation request looks like this: